 Beauty will soon be defined in legislation and used to affect how towns and cities develop.
-An awkward term, beauty is translated by most people as ‘pretty’ – which is something the Government is drawing us towards.
+An awkward term, ‘beauty’ is translated by most people as ‘pretty’ – which is something the Government is drawing us towards.
 But in fact beauty represents an aggregate of qualities that go far beyond 'pretty'.

-Join York Civic Trust for an event which will address the question: What in your eyes is beautiful in York?
-Not just the famous picture postcard aspects of the city, but the personal, intimate and potentially infinite horizons that exist.
+- What are its main features and what in your eyes is beautiful in York?
+(And not just as the famous picture postcard aspects of the city, but the personal, intimate and potentially infinite horizons that exist.)

 This event is hosted live on Zoom.
 You’ll receive a link to join a couple of days before the event takes place and a reminder an hour before.
 During the event, you can ask questions via a Q&A function but audience cameras and microphones will remain muted throughout.

 About the speakers

 Dr Ann-Marie Akehurst received her Ph.D. from the University of York where she formerly taught Art and Architectural History.
 She is now an independent researcher, and Programmes Officer and Trustee of the Society of Architectural Historians of Great Britain.
 In partnership with the Wellcome Trust, she convenes a research seminars on Spaces of Sickness and Wellbeing at the Institute of Historical Research, University of London.
 She speaks internationally, (though mostly from her study now) and has published on sacred space, urban identity, and the architecture of health in early modern Britain and Europe.